A Sample of Active Galactic Nuclei with Intermediate-mass Black Holes Extended to $z \approx$ 0.6: Data Analysis and Sample Selection

 \citet{Pucha2025} constructed a DESI-based sample that extends the redshift range for broad \ha\ to $z\approx0.45$ accessible by DESI's spectrograph.
-They visually selected broad-line AGNs with \mbh$\leqslant10^{6}$\msun\ and deemed 151 sources to be confident and 147 tentative, totaling 298 sources.
-They highlighted this as the largest sample of IMBH candidates to date.
-In comparison, our catalog contains 313 confident IMBH AGNs with \mbh$\leqslant10^{6}$\msun, identified through our quantitatively defined criteria for broad-line AGNs.
-Because \citet{Pucha2025} did not release the coordinates (RAs and DECs) of their sources, a direct object-by-object comparison is not possible.
+They visually selected broad-line AGNs with \mbh$\leqslant10^{6}$\msun\ and classified 151 sources as confident and 147 tentative, yielding a total of 298 IMBH candidates, which they highlighted as the largest sample to date.
+Using an independent SDSS-based dataset and a quantitatively defined selection procedure, our catalog contains 313 confident IMBH AGNs with \mbh$\leqslant10^{6}$\msun.
+Because \citet{Pucha2025} did not release the coordinates (RAs and decl.) of their sources, a direct object-by-object comparison between the two samples is not possible.

-Figure~\ref{fig:fig2} compares our IMBH AGN sample with those built in earlier studies \citep{gh07,dong12,liu18} in terms of the redshift distribution (panel~a) and the joint distribution of broad-\ha\ flux versus FWHM (panel~b).
+Figure~\ref{fig:fig2} compares our IMBH-AGN sample with those built in earlier studies \citep{gh07,dong12,liu18} in terms of the redshift distribution (panel~(a)), the joint distribution of broad \ha\ flux versus FWHM (panel~(b)).
 Because neither \citet{chilingarian18} nor \citet{Pucha2025} published measurements of broad-line FWHM or flux, their samples could not be included in this comparison.
 Compared with previous studies, our sample extends to higher redshifts.
-In the log\,$f_\mathrm{\bha}$--log\,FWHM$_\mathrm{\bha}$ plane, our sources probe broad-\ha\ fluxes $\sim 0.4$ dex fainter than those in earlier samples.
-The newly identified $z>0.35$ sources occupy a region characterized by both the weakest and narrowest broad-line features (see the red solid circles in the bottom-left corner of panel~b), underscoring the improved sensitivity and refined fitting procedures of this work that enable the detection of such challenging sources in SDSS spectra.
+In the log\,$f_\mathrm{\bha}$--log\,FWHM$_\mathrm{\bha}$ plane, which simultaneously reflects the strength and width of the broad-line emission, our sources probe broad-\ha\ fluxes $\sim 0.4$ dex fainter than those in earlier samples.
+The newly identified $z>0.35$ sources occupy a region characterized by both the weakest and narrowest broad-line features (see the red solid circles in the bottom-left corner of panel (b)), underscoring the improved sensitivity and refined fitting procedures of this work that enable the detection of such challenging sources in SDSS spectra.
+In our fitting procedure, no hard requirement is imposed on the overall spectral S/N prior to analysis.
+This choice is motivated by the fact that some sources exhibit relatively low continuum quality (median spectral S/N $\leqslant$ 5), while their emission lines still process sufficient significance to allow detection of broad components, as illustrated by the example shown in Figure~\ref{fig:fig1}, panel (c), where a spectrum with median S/N $\approx$ 3.9 nevertheless displays a clearly identifiable broad \ha\ line.
+As a result, the final IMBH sample spans a wide range of spectral quality, with median S/N (per pixel) values ranging from 2.8 to 77.
+The distribution peaks at a median S/N of $\approx$ 17, and 51 out of the 930 objects have median S/N below 5.
+This broad S/N distribution reflects our strategy of evaluating candidates through spectral modeling rather than preselecting sources based on continuum data quality alone.